 In the above solutions, $\newa\equiv a/0.1$ and $\newmdotdnaught\equiv \dot{M}_{d,0}/0.1\dot{M}_{\rm Edd}$.
 Note that the solutions for both the temperature and the surface density are mass-independent, just as with the viscous heating dominated solutions (Section~\ref{sec:two_regimes}).
 The analytical solutions for the coronal temperature $T$ and surface density $\Sigma$ are shown as red doted lines in Figure~\ref{fig:T_rho_magnetic}.
-The results are consistent with observation of Seyfert 1 AGN corona in that the mean temperature is measured to be $kT = 65\pm 10\,{\rm keV}$ or $T \sim 7.5\times 10^8\,{\rm K}$ \citep{Akylas2021} and no strong correlation was observed between coronal temperature and black hole mass \citep{Kamraj2022}.
+The results are consistent with observations of Seyfert 1 AGN coronae in that the mean temperature in these systems is measured to be $kT = 65\pm 10\,{\rm keV}$ or $T \sim 7.5\times 10^8\,{\rm K}$ \citep{Akylas2021} and no strong correlation has been observed between coronal temperature and black hole mass \citep{Kamraj2022}.
 From the above analytical solutions, we also obtain the coronal accretion rate in Eddington units,

 Correspondingly, the red dotted lines in Figure~\ref{fig:truncation_mag} show the analytical solutions for $\dot{m}_c$.
 Finally we note that $4kT/m_e c^2 < 1$ and $\tau_{\rm es} < 1$ at all radii, hence the Compton $y$-parameter always stays below unity.
 This is confirmed by the numerical result shown in Figure~\ref{fig:comptonY}.